More Ways to Listen

 “This was more of a practical theology of engaging in the world around us, and what we had hoped came through was our own affection and conversation with the natural world around us.”

-How their love for the natural world brought them together.
+Hannah Anderson on how their love for the natural world brought them together.

 “There are lots of people who shared the spiritual context and the desire to know God or pursue ministry.
 But the thing that tipped it over for us to connect and eventually be married was that we both had this language and lexicon of the natural world.
 These two shaping influences that for us God providentially allowed to overlap was a deep rootedness in the Scripture at the same time we had a deep rootedness in the natural world.
 That brought us together…we spoke the same language.
 But it took us a little while for us to realize that this was not a commonly experienced thing — to have this layering of general revelation and specific revelation on top of each other in our own shaping forces, it took us a while to understand what a gift that was.